Djugun

 Djugun ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Djugun's cultural diversity was found to be below average, with 80.2% of its population being citizens, 83.9% born in Australia, and 89.3% speaking English only at home.
-The predominant religion in Djugun was Christianity, comprising 36.1% of the population.
-Notably, the 'Other' religious group made up 0.9% of Djugun's population compared to 1.5% across the rest of WA.
+Djugun's cultural diversity was found to be below average, with 80.2% of its population being citizens born in Australia who speak English only at home.
+The predominant religion in Djugun is Christianity, practiced by 36.1% of the population.
+Notably, the 'Other' religious category comprises 0.9% of Djugun's population, slightly higher than the regional average of 0.7%.

 Frequently Asked Questions - Diversity